xingyue-umich/Explanatory-Analysis-of-Food-Delivery-Duration/README.md

 ## Installing

-In order to configure this project, please follow these steps:

-1. Clone the repository to your local system.
+In order to configure this project, please clone the repository to your local system.

     ``` git
     git clone https://github.com/xingyue-umich/Explanatory-Analysis-of-Food-Delivery-Duration.git